liamo94/codepad-vscode/README.md

 - `codepad.savePath`: Path to save code snippet.
 Leave blank to save by your current IDE directory.

 - `codepad.directoryName`: Folder to save code snippets in.
 Leave blank to save by file (only if no save path is set).
 Defaults to `.vscode/snippets`.
-Tip: Make sure the directory is inside your `.gitignore` if using on a shared repository.
+Make sure the directory is inside your `.gitignore` if using on a shared repository.

 - `codepad.includeGitDetails`: Choose whether to include git details (if available).
 Defaults to `true`.